Compulsive behavior: Sexual behavior

 This type of compulsive behavior is characterized by feelings, thoughts, and behaviors about anything related to sex.
 These thoughts have to be pervasive and cause problems in health, occupation, socialization, or other parts of life.
 These feelings, thoughts, and behaviors can include normal sexual behaviors or behaviors that are considered illegal and/or morally and culturally unacceptable.
 This disorder is also known as hypersexuality, hypersexual disorder, nymphomania or sexual addiction.
 Controversially, some scientists have characterized compulsive sexual behavior as sexual addiction, although no such condition is recognized by mainstream medical diagnostic manuals.

 Talking

 Compulsive talking goes beyond the bounds of what is considered to be a socially acceptable amount of talking.
 The two main factors in determining if someone is a compulsive talker are talking in a continuous manner, only stopping when the other person starts talking, and others perceiving their talking as a problem.
 Personality traits that have been positively linked to this compulsion include assertiveness, willingness to communicate, self-perceived communication competence, and neuroticism.
 Studies have shown that most people who are talkaholics are aware of the amount of talking they do, are unable to stop, and do not see it as a problem.

+Social media use

+Compulsive social media use is characterized by placing excessive value on the importance of social media, or social media addiction.
+Individuals with OCD have been found to place greater importance on social media and are at greater risk of developing social media addiction.
+Social media sites can also serve as mediums through which OCD patients exhibit other common symptoms of the disorder, such as hoarding online images.